September 1 and we are a month from departure with so much still to do to be ready…but inspiration and encouragement are relatively easy to find:

 This morning we left High River about 10 AM by the time we loaded our gear and felt like it was warming up enough to ride.
 Last night’s low was about -7.
 Pretty damn cold, let me say!
 By 10:00 it had warmed up to about -1, with drizzle coming down.
 Electric vests, hand warmers on high, great ‘hippo hands’ covers for gloves and handle bars (thanks to my brother Rick for crafting them for us – we have appreciated them in the last two days.)

+Looking at today’s forecast which is for record amounts of snow, we want to get out of here while we can!
 A cautious departure from High River, heading down Highway 3 to Lethbridge.
-The skies were grey, the drizzle continued for the first hour or so, and thankfully we only had to deal with frozen drizzle plastered on our wind screens, but the road wasn’t icy.
-By the time we got to Fort McLeod it had warmed up to at least +1!
-A coffee stop in Fort McLeod was needed and by the time we left Timmies most of the ice had melted off our wind screens.
+The skies were grey, the drizzle continued for the first hour or so, and thankfully we only had to deal with frozen drizzle plastered on our windscreens, but the road wasn’t icy.
+By the time we got to Fort McLeod, it had warmed up to at least +1!
+A coffee stop in Fort McLeod was needed and by the time we left Timmies most of the ice had melted off our windscreens.

-As we traveled the skies were lightening up, and it was definitely warming up – thank goodness!
+As we traveled the skies were lightening, and it was definitely warming up – thank goodness!
 We breezed past Lethbridge and headed south on Highway 4.
 A quick stop in Milk River where we noticed the wind once we stopped – it was howling!

-Off to Coutts where the line up to cross the border was slow moving- it took us about 40 minutes to get across the border and into Sweet Grass.
-In Shelby we stopped for a late lunch about 2:30.
-It had warmed up to 66F which was a lovely change.
+Off to Coutts where the line up to cross the border was moving slowly- it took us about 40 minutes to get across the border and into Sweet Grass.
+In Shelby we stopped for a late lunch and found it had warmed up to 66F which was a lovely change.
 Then headed to Great Falls and enjoyed a gorgeous ride through the Big Belt Mountains on Interstate 15 to Helena.
 The mountains were beautiful, the colours of the rock walls ranged from shades of pink, red, grey, and a few greens.
 Add in regular whiffs of pine scents along the way, some curves lined with rock walls, and not a lot of traffic.
 The best part of our ride so far.

 We checked into a Wingate then walked to find dinner in a city that has no street lights – no wonder no one walks here.
 Finally found an excellent couple of beers and some good chicken at the Suds Hut after trying to find food and a drink at two other places.